PostHog/posthog.com/contents/handbook/people/team.md

 I got started in programming at twelve years old.
 My grandfather was a retired FFA engineer with access to old decommissioned hardware.
 He'd bring it home for me to play with.
-My first computer was a TI-99/4A where you recorded your programs on casette tapes!
+My first computer was a TI-99/4A where you recorded your programs on cassette tapes!
 I fell in love with programming because I enjoyed both creative and reason based projects.
 From drawing and crafts to math, science, and philosophy.
 Programming gave me a big canvas for imaginary worlds, a place for self-expression